tonirex/sg-aks-workshop/cluster-pre-provisioning/README.md

 ## Create Public IP Address for Azure Application Gateway

 This section walks through creating a Public IP address for use with a Web Application Firewall (WAF).
-For the purposes of this workshop, we will be using Azure Application Gateway as the WAF and it will be created as part of the AKS provisioning process.
+For the purposes of this workshop, we will be using Azure Application Gateway as the WAF, and it will be created as part of the AKS provisioning process.

 ```bash
 # Create Public IP for use with WAF (Azure Application Gateway)